Treatment for Gum Diseases:

 The longer plaque and tartar are on teeth, the more harmful they become.
-Bacteria causes inflammation of the gums called gingivitis.
-In gingivitis, the gums become red, swollen and can bleed easily.
-Gingivitis is a mild form of gum disease that can usually be reversed with daily brushing and flossing, and regular cleaning by a dentist or dental hygienist.
-This form of gum disease does not include any loss of bone and tissue that hold teeth in place.
+Bacteria causes an inflammation of the gums called gingivitis.
+With gingivitis, the gums become red, swollen, and can bleed easily.
+Gingivitis is a mild form of gum disease that can usually be reversed with daily brushing and flossing and regular cleaning by a dentist or dental hygienist.
+This form of gum disease does not include any loss of bone and/or tissue that hold teeth in place.

 How Do I Know If I Have Gum Disease?